 Step 2: Use Non-Allergenic Proteins

-Soy and whey aren't the only protein options out there, friends.
-Here are a number of others that are not only natural, but actually good for you!
+Here are a number of protein options that are not only natural, but actually good for you!

 Step 3: Create Stable Energy with Healthy Fats

 Healthy fats really are the key to stable energy, all day long.
 And when you combine clean protein with those fats, well, that puts the "energy" in energy bar!
 Here are a few amazing sources of fats, as well as another unique health properties.

 White Chia Seeds

 Harvested from the Salvia hispanica plant, white chia seeds pack a protein content of up to 25%, dietary fiber up to 30%, and significant amounts of omega-3 fatty acids, vitamins, minerals, and antioxidants.